NBA Summer League: Orlando Pro Summer League

 The Orlando Pro Summer League was held from 2002 to 2017, operating each year except in 2005 and 2011.
-Hosted by the Orlando Magic, its games were closed to the public and could only be seen on television.
+Hosted by the Orlando Magic, its games were closed to the public and was only broadcast on television.
 The league named a champion for the first time in 2013 when the Oklahoma City Thunder defeated the Houston Rockets 85–77.
 On July 11, 2014, the Philadelphia 76ers won the championship with a 91–75 victory over the Memphis Grizzlies.
 The Dallas Mavericks were the final champions of the league, winning in 2017.
 The league ended after 2017 due to the trend of NBA teams participating in the Las Vegas league.

 Las Vegas Summer League

 The Las Vegas Summer League played its inaugural season in 2004 at University of Nevada, Las Vegas (UNLV)'s arena, the Thomas & Mack Center with six NBA teams – Boston Celtics, Cleveland Cavaliers, Denver Nuggets, Orlando Magic, Phoenix Suns, and Washington Wizards – playing a total of 13 games.
 With Warren LeGarie leading the way, the summer league had three successful summers in which participation increased to 16 teams playing more than 40 games at UNLV.
 In 2007, the NBA attached its name to the event, making it the "NBA" summer league.
 In 2008, the summer league expanded to 22 teams and was sponsored by EA Sports.
 In the 2015 season, Samsung became the sponsor.
 In 2022 it became the NBA 2K Summer League.
 Since 2018, all NBA teams play in the Las Vegas Summer League in the typical tournament style.